M3liss/Robot_Football/README.md

 The robot can be found in this link: https://www.elegoo.com/products/elegoo-smart-robot-car-kit-v-4-0.

-The robot's assembly can be accomplished by using th eTutorial provided by Elegoo.
-It has a camera module, a remote control and an infra red sensor.
+The robot's assembly can be accomplished by using the eTutorial provided by Elegoo.
+The robot has a camera module, a remote control and an infra red sensor.
 The averate time of putting it together is 2 hours.
-Make sure to accomplish every step after the other.
+Make sure to accomplish every step after the other and to tighten the screws as good as possible.
 In the end, the robot should look like this:

 <img src="https://user-images.githubusercontent.com/115803011/220768214-73aa3c63-2037-41fb-baa9-8641828a3d82.jpg" width="50%">